shaizCodes/GenAI-for-Front-End-Developers/peer-graded-assignment/README.md

 # Practice Peer-graded Assignment: Responsive Webpage Showcase

 This is a practice peer-graded assignment to create a responsive webpage using GenAI tools.
+[Check out the live preview here](./project/index.html).

 ## Step-By-Step Assignment Instructions